webqamdev/encryptable-fields/README.md

 In order to use this function, it is required to override Laravel's default encrypter, which is done in [DatabaseEncrypter.php](./src/Encryption/DatabaseEncrypter.php).

-Include [DatabaseEncryptionServiceProvider](./src/Providers/DatabaseEncryptionServiceProvider.php) in your `app.config.php`, so that a singleton instance will be registered in your project, under `databaseEncrypter` key:
+Include [DatabaseEncryptionServiceProvider](./src/Providers/DatabaseEncryptionServiceProvider.php) in your `config/app.php`, so that a singleton instance will be registered in your project, under `databaseEncrypter` key:

 ```php
 return [